techspence/techspence.github.io/_posts/2019-03-15-Quick-And-Easy-Ways-To-Protect-Your-Company-From-CEO-Fraud.md

 The thing I want you to focus on here is the **domain**, everything after the @ symbol.
 In this blog post, my made up CEO's name is Jack Carter and the company email is eureka[.]com.

 *If you're a syfy fan you will know that Jack Carter was the quirky and trouble prone Sheriff of a town called Eureka in the show with the same name.
 I love that show.
 It's about a town of geniuses that are always causing trouble, blowing stuff up or wreaking some other kind of havoc on the town.*

+What attackers are hoping is that your billing manager or HR rep doesn't pay attention to the sender's information, sees the name, which matches the CEO's name, glances over the look-a-like/misspelt domain name and continues onto the body of the email.
+Attackers are banking on your co-workers just being lazy.
+Encourage your users to stay vigilant and stay aware!

 Ok here's an example of what i'm talking about: